 Although your PCs and routers come with a pre-installed firewall protection, these are often not enough for businesses.
 With so many computers connected to the same network and sharing confidential data, you need a robust firewall program packed with advanced functionalities.

 Your organization, especially a company that’s dealing with sensitive data, requires a firewall that does more than just keeping the bad traffic out.
-If you can’t choose, consult your outsourced IT help desk.
+If you can’t choose, consult your outsource help desk services.
 They will recommend the most suitable firewall plan for your business.